 Who do I talk to for help with transferability issues after high school graduation?

 If you have difficulty transferring your USI credits to another university or college, a CAP staff member may be able to assist.
-To seek assistance, call the USI CAP Office in the Division of Outreach & Engagement at 812-228-5022 or email one of the CAP staff (firstname.lastname@example.org) with the following details: the high school you attended; the name of your CAP instructor and the name of the CAP course; the college or university to which you are attempting to transfer the credit; and the name of the person with whom you have spoken, along with contact information.
+To seek assistance, call the CAP Office at 812-228-5022 or email one of the CAP staff (firstname.lastname@example.org) with the following details: the high school you attended; the name of your CAP instructor and the name of the CAP course; the college or university to which you are attempting to transfer the credit; and the name of the person with whom you have spoken, along with contact information.
 A CAP staff member will make contact with the institution to see if course acceptance can be arranged.
 USI cannot guarantee transferability of CAP courses to other institutions, but our success rate for transferability is high.

 If you plan to complete high school one semester early, you may enroll in a fall-only CAP course.
 However, if the CAP course is year-long, you should not enroll for USI credit, as you will miss half the content and registration will not be permitted.